lnguyen/logstash/README.md

 ### Build the image

-To create the image `lnguyen/el`, execute the following command on the `elk` folder:
+To create the image `lnguyen/logstash`, execute the following command on the `logstash` folder:

 ```
-$ docker build -t lnguyen/el .
+$ docker build -t lnguyen/logstash .
 ```

 ### Run the image